Anamul9901/Anamul9901/README.md

 <div align="center">
   <p>
-    I specialize in backend development, focusing on creating secure, scalable, and efficient APIs using modern technologies like Node.js, NestJS, and MongoDB.
-Along with backend development, I have strong expertise in frontend technologies like React, Redux, and Tailwind CSS.
+    I specialize in backend development, focusing on creating secure, scalable, and efficient APIs using modern technologies like Node.js, NestJS, MongoDB, and PostgreSQL.
+Along with backend development, I have strong expertise in frontend technologies like React, Redux, Next.js, and Tailwind CSS.
+I also have experience with ORM tools like Prisma to work with databases efficiently.
 I enjoy working collaboratively in teams, contributing to open-source projects, and continuously learning new tools and frameworks to enhance my skillset.
   </p>
 </div>